anywai/udao-contracts/docs/RoleManager.md

 function isKYCed(address _address, uint256 functionId) external view returns (bool)
 ```

-gets KYC result of the address
+gets KYC result of the address if KYC is active for the function else returns true

 #### Parameters